Coronation of Anne Boleyn: Coronation

 On 1 June 1533, Anne was led from the Palace of Westminster, where she had spent the night, to Westminster Abbey for her coronation.

 The Lord Mayor and aldermen, dressed in crimson velvet, were to receive Anne in Westminster Hall before eight in the morning.
 The queen herself appeared an hour later, dressed in robes of purple velvet and ermine fur.
 Her hair was free-flowing, and she wore a circlet made of gold and gems.
 Anne stood in the hall with the clergy, religious and men of the King's Chapel.

-After the procession of the lesser nobles, the Marquis of Dorset and the Earl of Arundel followed, carrying the sceptre and the rod of ivory.
+After the procession of the lesser nobles, the Marquess of Dorset and the Earl of Arundel followed, carrying the sceptre and the rod of ivory.
 Then came the Earl of Oxford, carrying the crown, followed by the Lord High Steward, the Earl Marshal's deputy and then the queen walking barefoot.
 Her canopy was carried by four of the Lords of the Cinque Ports.
 Her robe was held up by the Bishops of London and Winchester, and the train by the Dowager Duchess of Norfolk.
 Anne then rested for a short while on a chair, after which she prostrated in front of the altar, a difficult task for a woman well into her pregnancy.
 She stood up, and was then anointed and crowned Queen of England by Archbishop Cranmer with St Edward's Crown.
 She was then handed the rod and the sceptre in her left and right hands respectively.
 The Queen's sceptre with a dove had been refurbished by Cornelis Hayes in May.

 A Te Deum was sung and the crown was then swapped for a lighter one made specifically for the queen, following which mass was held, with Anne receiving the sacrament and making offerings at Saint Edward the Confessor's shrine.

 Anne then retired for a brief rest, after which the procession returned to Westminster Hall with the newly crowned queen supported by her father and Lord Talbot.
 Upon her return to the palace, she rested again while the celebratory feast was prepared.